-But Steve Capper’s email offered a different explanation.
-Back in 1971, he and his friends, who called themselves the Waldos, would congregate around San Rafael High School’s statue of Louis Pasteur at 4:20 pm, every day, to smoke pot.
+Back in 1971, a group of friends in Northern California, who called themselves the Waldos, would congregate around San Rafael High School’s statue of Louis Pasteur at 4:20 pm, every day, to smoke pot.

-After arriving in San Rafael and meeting the old group of friends, the Waldos took Hager to their old high school campus and showed him around.
-Their first stop was a wall on which they used to sit and mock their classmates.
-One day, Capper said, they were sitting on the wall when another friend of theirs showed up with a treasure map to his brother’s secret pot patch, which supposedly grew somewhere on Point Reyes Peninsula.
+One day another friend showed up at the statue with a treasure map to his brother’s secret pot patch, which supposedly grew somewhere on Point Reyes Peninsula.
 The Waldos decided to meet after school and drive to Point Reyes, but since school got out at 3:10 pm, and some of the Waldos had after-school activities lasting an hour, they chose to meet at precisely 4:20 pm at the Louis Pasteur statue.

 On the day of the treasure hunt, the Waldos continued to remind one another about the meeting throughout the day by saluting each other in the halls and saying “420 Louie.”
-After school, they took Capper’s 1966 Chevy Impala to Point Reyes and tried to find the patch.
+After school, they would try to find the patch.
 It eluded them, but after tossing around the phrase 420 all day, the number permanently entered their lexicon, and they began using it in everyday speech to covertly discuss getting high without tipping off parents or teachers.

 But at the time, 420 was still relegated to a small group of people in a single location.
 It took, of all things, The Grateful Dead to broadcast it to the world.
-The Waldo’s were big fans of the band, and a few years after their first 420 meeting at the Pasteur statue, Dave Reddix managed to get a job as a roadie for Grateful Dead bassist Phil Lesh.
+The Waldo’s were big fans of the band, and a few years after their first 420 meeting at the Pasteur statue, one of the Waldo’s managed to get a job as a roadie for Grateful Dead bassist Phil Lesh.
 The expression caught on in the Deadhead community and word spread until December 28, 1990, when a group of Oakland Deadheads distributed flyers inviting people to smoke “420” on April 20 at 4:20 pm.
-One of these flyers would wind up in High Times.